varun05126/skillher/LITERATURE_REVIEW_SKILLHER.md

 **AI-Powered Skill Development and Recommendation Platform for Women**

-A synthesis of 10 peer-reviewed studies (2023–2026) from Springer, Frontiers, and MDPI, paired with the project objectives they inform.
+A synthesis of 11 peer-reviewed studies (2023–2026) from Springer, Frontiers, MDPI, and ACM, paired with the project objectives they inform.

 ---